Getting into the Morning Pages

 ― C.G.
 Jung

-I wake up, put my stuff on the page, and then I don’t have to carry it with me throughout the day.
+I wake up and put my stuff on the page, and then I don’t have to carry it with me throughout the day.
 It’s been put on the page, expressed, offered up, given away, transformed.

 Problem-solving on the page